meyer-lab-cshl/practical-statistics/README.md

 Caroline

 ## python

-Sarah:
+The python file contains a pythonised version of Justin's course using Python v 3.8.
-pythonised version of Justin's course using jupiter notebooks, python v 3.7...
+Necessary libraries and packages are listed with each example.
-Let's also do a remote change.
+Definitions and context can be found via associated web links.